Structure of Insulated Metal Substrates (IMS)

 Comparison of IMS with further circuit board materials

-In contrast to conventional circuit board materials such as those made of plastics, the heat conducting layer materials of the IMS offer a much higher thermal conductivity.
+In contrast to conventional circuit board materials such as those made of plastics or FR4, the heat conducting layer materials of the IMS offer a much higher thermal conductivity.
 This allows heat to be dissipated quickly.

 Due to the comparatively better thermal conductivity of the IMS heat conducting layers, material savings can be realized by, among other things, reducing the required material thicknesses (for heat dissipation) and the reduced need for heat sinks.